dantleech/description/README.md

 - **PhpcrOdmEnhancer**: Provide information about valid children types.
 - **SycmsContentTypeEnhancer**: Provide image and CRUD URLs, titles and more.

+The value of descriptors is that they are standardized - if you want the title for an object, it should use the same descriptor name in all places, in all applications.

+This could be done by providing hard-coded keys (e.g. constants) but constant values provide no information about the type of a descriptor (is it an array? scalar?) and it provides no way for the application to determine which descriptors are available (invaluable when debugging).

 ## Requirements

 * See also the `require` section of [composer.json](composer.json)